Amynthas agrestis

 Amynthas agrestis, the Asian jumping worm, is a species of worm in the family Megascolecidae.
-They have a smooth, glossy grey or brown body with a milky white clitellum, and can range from 1.5 to 8 in in length.
+It has a smooth, glossy, grey or brown body with a milky-white clitellum, and can range from 1.5 to 8 in in length.
 Amynthas agrestis is native to Japan and the Korean Peninsula, and was introduced to North America due to increased human activity during the 19th century; it is considered to be an invasive species in the United States.
 Worms within the genus Amynthas (jumping worms) reproduce and develop quicker than their European counterparts.

-Ecology
+Ecology and Behavior

-The Amynthas agrestis became a problem in the United States, specifically the Southern United States, during the 19th century.
-There is increasing concern about this invasive species.
+Amynthas agrestis became a problem in the United States, specifically the Southern United States, during the 19th century.
+Concern is increasing about this invasive species.

+One of the main concerns is their overconsumption of leaf litter, which impacts the microbial and species diversity of the native soil.
+The removal of organic materials in top soil damages soil structure resulting in less water retaining ability, causing stunted growth for plants, and the lack of leaf litter makes plants less firmly rooted and more susceptible to being washed away by rain.
+The worm castings result in an appearance similar to coffee grounds.
+They do not burrow very deeply and mostly remain in the topsoil, and thus do not contribute much to soil aeration compared to other common earthworm species.

-One of the main concerns is the over-consumption of leaf litter, which will impact the microbial and species diversity of the native soil.
-Many of these ecological scientists have created ways to control this invasive species.
-One of the main ways to control Amynthas agrestis is controlled burn in grassy fields and some forests.
-This method removes leaf litter, the main food source for Amynthas agrestis, which should thoroughly control the overall population of Asian worms.
+Many ecological scientists have created ways to control this invasive species.
+One of the main ways to control A. agrestis is controlled burn in grassy fields and some forests.
+This method removes leaf litter, the main food source for the species, which should thoroughly control its overall population.

+The names Crazy and Jumping worm originate from the worm thrashing around rapidly when threatened, and it can also detach its tail to aid escape.